lvunie/piwik_research/note/userAdmin.md

 ##[Piwik API reference]

-**following modal/API might be use in the project:
+**following modal/API is necessary to be used:

 ######For User Management:
 - Access;(http://developer.piwik.org/api-reference/Piwik/Access)